ClarkSource/lerna-parallelism/README.md

 ## Load Balancing (advanced)

 By default, `lerna-parallelism` gives each partition an approximately equal number of packages by chunking an alphabetized array.
 Depending on the number of tests each of your packages has, you may find this results in imbalanced runtimes between partitions.

 To address this, `lerna-parallelism` offers a load balancing mode which uses a weighted round-robin algorithm, informed by a weight "hint" specified in each package's `package.json`.

 This adds two additional CLI options in addition to those above:

 - `--loadBalance`: Toggles load-balancing mode.
 Defaults to `false`.
 - `--packageWeightKey myProjectWeight`: The lookup key used to read the project's weight from its `package.json`.
 Defaults to `lernaPackageWeight`.

 ### Usage

 `lerna-parallelism --loadBalance run test`

-And add a `lernaPackageTestWeight` property (numeric) to your package.json for each package.
+And add a `lernaPackageWeight` property (numeric) to your package.json for each package.
 If it is missing, `1` is the default weight assigned.

 If you have a need to partition differently for multiple CI tasks, you can use `--packageWeightKey` to specify which weight property should be read from `package.json`.

 ## License